Garmin Watch: The Essential Beginner's Guide [2023 Edition]

 Body Battery

-But the features don’t stop there!
+But the features don’t stop there – you also have a feature called Body Battery.
 Some Garmin watches also measure your stress levels based on your heart rate variability data.
 This can help you better manage your overall well-being by identifying when you need to rest or relax.

 Here’s a guide on how Garmin watches measure stress – and how to interpret the results for optimal performance.